Spectral Sequences in String Topology: Examples

-We define natural transformations $\mu: MSO_n(X) \to H_n(X)$ and $\nu: MU_n(X) \to H_n(X)$ by sending a representing cycle $[M,f]$ to $f_*([M])$.
+We define natural transformations $\mu\co MSO_n(X) \to H_n(X)$ and $\nu\co MU_n(X) \to H_n(X)$ by sending a representing cycle $[M,f]$ to $f_*([M])$.

-We have the following well-known proposition: \begin{prop}If $X$ is (homotopy equivalent to) a CW-complex, then the $MU$ spectral sequence degenerates at $E^2$ if and only if $\nu\colon MU_n(X)\to H_n(X)$ is an epimorphism for all $n\geq 0$.\end{prop}
+We have the following well-known proposition: \begin{prop}If $X$ is (homotopy equivalent to) a CW-complex, then its Atiyah--Hirzebruch spectral sequence (AHSS) for $MU$ degenerates at $E^2$ if and only if $\nu\co MU_n(X)\to H_n(X)$ is an epimorphism for all $n\geq 0$.\end{prop}

-To see the degeneration of the Atiyah-Hirzebruch spectral sequence for $MU$, we have to find stably almost complex structures on our generators of \ref{es} and \ref{eps}.
-Since $S^n$ has trivial normal bundle in $\R^{n+1}$, we have that $TS^n\oplus\varepsilon$ is trivial, where $\varepsilon$ is the trivial line bundle.
-Since trivial bundles are stably complex, the sphere is stably almost complex.
+To see the degeneration of the AHSS for $MU$, we have to find stably almost complex structures on our generators of \ref{es} and \ref{eps}.
+The sphere $S^n$ is framed and therefore stably almost complex.
 Recall, we denoted the sphere subbundle of the tangent bundle by $STS^{n}$.
 We have that $STS^n\subset S(TS^n\oplus\epsilon) \cong S^n\times S^n$ has trivial normal bundle.
-Since the tangent bundle of $S^n\times S^n$ is stably trivial, the tangent bundle of $STS^n$ is stably trivial, too, and therefore stably complex.
+Since the tangent bundle of $S^n\times S^n$ is stably trivial, the tangent bundle of $STS^n$ is stably trivial, too, and therefore stably almost complex.
 This finishes the case for the sphere.

 The manifolds $\cp^n$ and $\cp^n\times S^1$ are clearly almost complex.
 It remains to show that $STS^{2n+1}/S^1$ is stably almost complex, where $S^1$ acts via complex multiplication and its derivative.
 As in the paragraph above, it suffices to consider $(S^{2n+1}\times S^{2n+1})/S^1$, where $S^1$ acts via the diagonal action.
 Embed $S^{2n+1}\times S^{2n+1}$ into $\C^{n+1}\times\C^{n+1}$.
 This gives an embedding $(S^{2n+1}\times S^{2n+1})/S^1 \hookrightarrow (\C^{n+1}\times\C^{n+1})/\C^*\cong \cp^{2n+1}$ of codimension 1.
 Since the latter is complex and the normal bundle is trivial (note that $(S^{2n+1}\times S^{2n+1})/S^1$ is simply connected), degeneration is proven.